 One of the worst moments of my life was realizing I was having a miscarriage.

 Whoa.
 Color me shocked—how did she not want to grieve in the same way I had?
-After all, she’d just had this incredibly traumatic thing happened to her.
-As I pondered on this, the gray text dots reappeared in our conversation.
+After all, she’d just had this incredibly traumatic thing happen to her.
+As I pondered this, the gray text dots reappeared in our conversation.
 “We’re sad, but we’re going to be sad and then move on.
 We’ll try again soon, and I know these things happen sometimes.
 We’re hopeful.”

-I continued our conversation, sure that she would need to further confide in me, or break down, or show some other sign of needing help.
+I continued our conversation, sure that she would need to further confide in me, break down, or show some other sign of needing help.
 What happened, though, was that her words of hope stayed with me.
 While her strength astounded me, something about it also began to resonate with me.
-Why had I wallowed in the “why-me’s” for so long?
+Why had I wallowed in the “why me” for so long?
 Why hadn’t anyone bothered to come and pull me out of the slump I sank so deeply into?
 Or, perhaps they did try, but I was too busy throwing the world’s most morbid pity party to pay attention.

-All of this isn’t to say I don’t think she’s grieving or should grieve: it’s to highlight her resilience, grace, and inner peace regarding this heartbreaking matter.
+All of this isn’t to say I don’t think she’s grieving or should grieve.
+It’s to highlight her resilience, grace, and inner peace regarding this heartbreaking matter.